 New species named by Queen's expert to be protected in sustainability project

-Dr Julia Sigwart from the School of Biological Sciences at Queen’s, a mollusc taxonomist, and colleagues have named the new species Crassotrea (Magallana) saidii.
+Dr Julia Sigwart, a mollusc taxonomist, from SBS and the Institute for Global Food Safety, together with her colleagues named the new species Crassotrea (Magallana) saidii.

 The oyster species, the subject of a research paper published in Marine Biodiversity today, was discovered during a collaboration with academics at Universiti Putra Malaysia aimed to increase the oyster population in the Muar River in the state of Johor, south of the Malay Peninsula.